 - Ensure that you have at least one alert definition for which you are sending a notification.
 For an example of an alert definition, see Create an Alert Definition for Department Objects.

-Ensure that at least one instance of the standard email plug-in is configured and running.
-See Add a Standard Email Plug-In for vRealize Operations Manager Outbound Alerts.
+- Ensure that at least one instance of the Standard Email Plug-In is configured and running.
+See Add a Standard Email Plug-In for vRealize Operations Cloud Outbound Alerts.

-- Click Notifications and click the plus sign to add a notification rule.
+- Click Add to add a notification rule.

-- In the Name text box type a name similar to Unclaimed Critical Alerts for mmbhost.
+- In the Name text box, enter a name similar to Unclaimed Critical Alerts for mmbhost.